"STATIC ELECTRICITY" IS CAUSED BY FRICTION?

 created during the un-cancelling.
 If you take away a neutral object's

 electrons, you leave its protons exposed.
-For a visual demonstration of
+And if electrons are no longer

-And although the negative charges did the moving, this doesn't mean the
+Note well that although the negative charges did the moving, this doesn't

 positive charges are unimportant!
 Before the charges were separated,